danghaonhien/reword-this/README.md

 ### Production Build

+1. Deploy the backend server (see `backend/DEPLOYMENT.md` for instructions)
+2. Update your extension's `.env` file with your production backend URL
-1. Build the extension:
+3. Build the extension:
    ```
    npm run build
    ```
-2. The built extension will be in the `dist` folder
+4. The built extension will be in the `dist` folder
-3. Load it in Chrome as described above
+5. Load it in Chrome as described above or package it for the Chrome Web Store

+## Backend Server

+The project includes a secure backend server that handles API requests to OpenAI, keeping your API key secure and away from client-side code.
+Key features:

+- Secure API key storage using environment variables
+- CORS protection to ensure only your Chrome extension can access the API
+- Simplified API endpoints for text rewriting and rewrite battles
+- Easy deployment to various hosting platforms

+For backend setup and deployment instructions, see:
+- `backend/README.md` for local setup
+- `backend/DEPLOYMENT.md` for deployment options

 ## Usage